Harsh-vardhan17/Financial-Data-Forecasting-of-stocks-using-API/README.md

 The analysis reveals distinct patterns of how news sentiment influences stock price performance.
 Certain stock tickers show strong correlations with sentiment scores, indicating potential opportunities for sentiment-based trading strategies.

+# Contributing
+Contributions are welcome!
+If you have suggestions for improvements or additional features, feel free to submit a pull request or open an issue.